guevarch/projectchris/README.md

 </code></pre>
 #### LogisticRegression

 Metcalfe's Law isn't exactly the best indicator for short (1-12 months) term trading as seen in the image below.
 The orange line shows that the network is undervalued compared to the market price, and the red shows that it is overvalued compared to the market price.
 The true value of Metcalfe's Law is for long term investors that have a ~10-20 year outlook that believe that network growth and usage will penetrate the population in the same fashion as the internet in the 90-00's.
 Since there are only two outputs or binary outcomes, logistic regression should work well with this dataset.
+Nonetheless, this metric still provides good insight into network valuation.
+It is interesting to see that overvaluation occurs in the beginning of the price history (2011 ish) and during the summer of 2021.
+In 2011, there were few users in the network and the chain had little value, Satoshi and a few other cypherpunks were the few users at the time.
+However in 2021, this was probably due to excess leverage from the FTX/Alameda saga we are seeing unwinding today.
+The price was drawn up due to "paper" or fractional bitcoin trading rather than user generated growth or active addresses using the network.

 As seen below, the model has good precision and recall scores for undervalued network.
-Conversely, the scores are all lowered when testing for overvalued network.
-I suspect t
+Conversely, the scores are all lower when testing for overvalued network.
+Both precision and recall scores were down from predicting undervaluation.
+The combination of the model and the metric is a good indicator for excess leverage in the system and a good indicator for active user usage as it relates to price/value.

 <p align="center">
   <img width="460" height="300" src="static\bitcoinvaluestatus.png">